uaf-arctic-eco-modeling/dvm-dos-tem/joss-paper/paper.md

 characterized by a set of input (forcing) values and a set of parameterization values.
-Parameterization values for a grid cell describe soil and vegetation characteristics and are associated with a CMT. `DMVDOSTEM` does not include the lateral transfer of information between grid cells (e.g. water, C, and nutrients).
+Parameterization values for a grid cell describe soil and vegetation characteristics and are associated with a CMT. `DMVDOSTEM` does not include the lateral transfer of information between grid cells.
 The CMT classification for each grid cell is static across the time dimension of a model simulation.
 These two factors limit the ability of the model to represent climate-driven biome shifts or succession trajectories from disturbances such as wildfire [@Johnstone2010].
 Design discussions are in progress for adding these capabilities to `DVMDOSTEM`.

 ## Inputs and outputs